Meet Our Gentle Giants

 DSC_4163Captain

-As our youngest prospect at HGR, Captain Kohler is a dashing, eight year old saddlebred gelding who proudly stands at 16 hands high.
+As our youngest prospect at HGR, Captain Kohler is a dashing, ten year old saddlebred gelding who proudly stands at 16 hands high.
 Anonymously and generously donated to Heaven’s Gait Ranch in the fall of 2021, Captain is currently registered with the American Saddlebred Horse Association (ASHA), and we are eager to watch his potential soar with our programming.
 With an impressive foundation in single carriage driving, Captain was not only professionally trained as a show hunter, but he was also trained in dressage prior to arriving at HGR.
 Willing to please and not one to be idle, Captain is acclimating well to our diverse herd and evolving program needs.
-As one of the two saddlebreds on site, you’ll often find him shadowing his mentor & buddy, Mr. Mac, to and from the arena, where he reminds us of the beauty in both work & play.
 While older horses have been donated to HGR in the past, it’s exciting to imagine a long life with Captain at our center, where participants and veterans will have the opportunity to grow with him over time.

 DSC_9147Kola

-Kola is sponsored through 2023 by The Schultz Family.
+Kola is sponsored through 2024 by Sharon L. Sandona.

 Former Therapy Horses at Heaven’s Gait Ranch